 If not properly aligned, team members might work inefficiently, burning them out.
 It is not uncommon to see cases of stress-related illness due to teams constantly working in escalation mode due to failed releases.
 Globally distributed teams often work off-times and late hours to meet demands and there is often little time dedicated to innovation in the schedule.

 5. Quantify Value in Enterprise Improvement Efforts

-Enterprises invest millions of dollars on improving processes and technology but struggle to validate their investment.
+Enterprises invest millions of dollars in improving processes and technology but struggle to validate their investment.
 Metrics-driven management will provide them with that data.
-Baselining metrics and monitoring the journey of an enterprise’s Agile transformation is key for success.
+Baselining metrics and monitoring the journey of an enterprise’s Agile transformation is key to success.
 Metrics help identify pitfalls and put the transformation back on track.
-Establishing Key Performance Indicators (KPI) and short term success criteria is critical for progress.
+Establishing Key Performance Indicators (KPIs) and short term success criteria are critical for progress.
 DevOps helps to enable end-to-end metrics and enterprises should take advantage of it to mature their enterprise agility.
 Aligning the KPI with the enterprise accounting standards is important for making quality decisions.

 The sooner the enterprises realize the value in scaling Agile, the faster they can harvest its benefits.
 Enterprises need to have some Agile principles that they can abide by, and then develop Agile practices that fit the organization.
 Sustainability of these processes and principles is required for successful scaling.
 With customers like Gap and Macy’s, Nisum is a leader in helping enterprises maximize their potential with successful enterprise Agile implementations.
 Reach out to us for a free consultation today.